crack00r/BitBot/README.md

-# BitBot
+<center># BitBot</center>
-A bot to monitor Cryptoping, and instant buy on Poloniex and Bittrex Pings.
+A bot to monitor Cryptoping, and instant buy on Poloniex and Bittrex Pings.<br>
-After buy, it monitor the price, and add a trailing stop.
+After buy, it monitor the price, and add a trailing stop.<br>
 Right now its a very simple trailingstop, so it need some improvement